 This is still debated, not just among cyclists, but also in the medical community.
 The general consensus seems to be though that saddle sores happen when friction irritates hair follicles, allowing them to become infected by bacteria.
 This can lead to either a pimple-like spot, or a deeper boil-like infection.

 This is truly a case where an ounce of prevention is worth a pound of cure.
 To prevent saddle sores from happening in the first place, follow these tips:

 Having your saddle too high can cause you to rock from side to side on the saddle, building up friction along the perinea and where the thighs join to the buttocks.
+Conversely, having the saddle too low can prevent your legs and sit bones from properly supporting your weight, leading to more pressure on soft tissue.
 Having your saddle too far back can also cause your pelvis to rotate forward off the sit bones, placing more pressure and friction on delicate soft tissue.